emca-it/EnergySOAR/04-0-0-Configuration/04-0-0-Configuration.rst

 Performance
 ^^^^^^^^^^^

-In order to increase Cortex performance, a cache is configured to prevent repetitive database solicitation.
+In order to increase Energy SOAR Automation performance, a cache is configured to prevent repetitive database solicitation.
 Cache retention time can be configured for users and organizations (default is 5 minutes).
 If a user is updated, the cache is automatically invalidated.